zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Robin: I’ve always wanted to own an ice cream shop.

  Andy: An ice cream shop in Alaska?
-You might want t o rethink that business plan.
+You might want to rethink that business plan.

 [end of dialogue]